Ledger-Donjon/action-cargo-checkct/README.md

 Enforce the used `unisim-archsec` version.

 This parameter is optional.
 By default the latest `unisim-archsec` version will be used.

+### Parameter: skip_unknown

+Do not raise an error if `binsec` cannot conclude on the tested implementation.

+This parameter is optional.
+By default, the flag is not set (`false`).

 ### Parameter: timeout